magarena/magarena/release/README.txt

 - allow top decks from Project Firemind to be chosen when selecting a deck (requires an Internet connection)

-- changed rules for handling player loss.
-Previouly when both players have less than 1 life or more than 10 poison counters, the player with the least life loses.
-Now when both players would lose due to life or poison counters, the active player loses.
+- when both players would lose due to life or poison counters, the active player loses.

 - fixed the following bugs:
  * Mac launcher only allowed Java SE 7 to work, Java SE 8 did not work